HORACE A. WAHL JR.

 SCOTT A. TOLLEFSON

 Scott is a senior engineer at Jacobs Engineering.
 He has extensive and diversified experience in railroad electrification, including light and heavy commuter rail and subways.
+His recent experience with construction management complements his design background.
 Scott holds a Bachelor of Science in electrical engineering from the University of Delaware with a minor in computer science.
 He is a member and former chairperson of the Wilmington Ski Club and is also a member of the Society for Creative Anachronism.
-Scott has served on the HRCV Board of Directors since 2006.
+Scott has served on the Board of Directors since 2006.

 David works for a small law firm which has the largest landlord/tenant practice in the state.
 The firm handles civil litigations, condominium associations, contracts and business law.
 He was born in Bryn Mawr, PA, and spent most of his life in West Chester, PA.
 David attended Salesianum High School, Georgetown University and Widener Law School.
-Growing up, David and his family visited many different railroads in the area, including the Strasburg Rail Road, East Broad Top and the Western Maryland Scenic.
+David and his family visited many different railroads in the area when he was growing up, including the Strasburg Rail Road, East Broad Top and the Western Maryland Scenic.
 He currently lives in Newark, DE, and brings his knowledge of law and his interest in railroads to the Board of Directors.

 JOSEPH J. FARNAN III